DooPhiLong/Contoso-BI-Demo-Dataset-Sale-dashboard-report/README.md

 ## 💼 Business Case and Requirement

-You are a Data Analyst working for an e-commerce company named X. You are tasked with preparing a presentation to present an overview of the company's business and operations to date for Sales and Operations Managers.
+You are a Data Analyst working for an retail company based on The Contoso BI Demo dataset.
+You are tasked with preparing a presentation to present an overview of the company's business and operations to date for Sales and Operations Managers.

 ### The presentation should include at a minimum the following information:
 - Sale business and Products, Store overview.